saygoweb/imscp-letsencrypt/README.md

 See [Changelog](CHANGELOG.md) for a detailed description of what has changed in each version.

 >Disclaimer: This plugin is not likely to be that well supported.
 It works for me, for what I need, right now.
 YMMV.
-If you want a full featured supported plugin I recommend the [LetsEncrypt Plugin](https://i-mscp.net/filebase/index.php/File/33-LetsEncrypt/) from the iMSCP developers.
+If you want a full featured supported plugin I would suggest the [LetsEncrypt Plugin](https://i-mscp.net/filebase/index.php/File/33-LetsEncrypt/) from the iMSCP developers.

 Testing and bug reports are welcome.